PaulHazelden/webdown/README.md

 ## Background

 The project arose out of thinking about the requirements for a community website for  '[Just Human?](https://just-human.net/ "'Just Human?' website")', and builds on ideas which were successfully used years ago to build an application generator for a software house.

+## Further Details

+The project documentation can be found in the 'doc' directory.
+The most important details are in the  [Overview](doc/jh-overview.md "Project Overview").